A city break is essential. Check into one of these luxurious new staycation spots for the ultimate Melbourne holiday.

 Luxury lifestyle – W Melbourne

 The new hotel on everyone’s must-stay list is W Melbourne on Flinders Lane.
 From the lobby to the indulgent suites, the vibe is boldly design-conscious.
 Sip drinks at the poolside bar under a sparkling gold roof.
-Savour Adam D’Sylva’s celebrated east-meets-west dishes at in-house restaurant Lollo.
+Savour east-meets-west dishes at in-house restaurant Lollo.
 Before retiring for the night, settle in for a nightcap at the W’s hidden cocktail bar, Curious.
+You can even do Pilates poolside!

 Sustainable style – Voco Melbourne Central